aws/aws-fpga/hdk/docs/IPI_GUI_Vivado_Setup.md

 <a name="hlxinst_win"></a>
 # Windows Install

-Download, install, and configure the license for Vivado SDx 2017.4 or Vivado 2018.2 or Vivado 2018.3 for Windows.
+Download, install, and configure the license for Vivado SDx 2017.4, 2018.2, 2018.3 or 2019.1 for Windows.
 More information is provided at:

 [On-Premises Licensing Help](./on_premise_licensing_help.md)